prabhakarvalluru/QualiTestDemo/README.md

 Right Click on the TestRunner and Click on Run TestRunner option.
 We are using tags() for running the feature file

-for intial run use: mvn clean install for test run: Run TestRunner
+for intial run use the command : mvn clean install for test run: Run TestRunner